DanielFaulkner/CodingTutorials/OSDevelopment/3LoadingSectors.md

 Cylinder, Head and Sector addressing.
 This is a form of physically addressing the disk and is how the BIOS function interacts with the disk drive.
 However this requires an understanding of how the disk is constructed.
 How many sectors to a cylinder and how many heads etc.
 CHS addressing can be broken down into:
 - Sector = Block of data on the disk, other terms for this is a segment or track.
 This indicates where the disk should be rotated to.
-- Cylinder = This is a track on the disk, and represents how far in or out from the centre the data is.
+- Cylinder = This is represents how far in or out from the centre the data is.
 - Head = Which side of the disk the data is located.
 On hard drives their maybe multiple disk platters.
+*Note: Another common term is tracks.
+This is the data present in at a cylinder position that can be accessed by one head.*

-Our floppy disk contains sectors of 512bytes, there are 18 sectors to a cylinder, 80 cylinders to a head and 2 heads.
+Our floppy disk contains sectors of 512bytes, there are 18 sectors to a track, 2 tracks to a cylinder accessed using 2 heads and 80 cylinders (head positions).

 This makes addressing the first 18 sectors reasonably easy as we are loading from the first cylinder and head and only incrementing the sector number.
 This allows smaller hobby operating systems which use less than 18 sectors to ignore the challenges of physical addressing, though it is not recommended.